prettier/prettier/website/README.md

 ## Setup

-1. Optionally, download the Playground parser libs (to `prettier/website/static/lib/`) by running the following in the project root dir:
+1. Build the Prettier browser libs for playground by running the following in the project root dir:

        cd your/path/to/prettier
        yarn build-docs